jank-st/stm32U3_training_materials/spi/spi_cubeide.md

 # Check functionality

-## buffer received??
+## Buffer received??
 Now data are transferred.
-Verify them by user button push connected to exti line and interrupt wakes uo device from STOP1 mode.
+Verify them by user button push connected to exti line and interrupt wakes up device from STOP1 mode.
-Called fucntion in exti callback compare known transmit buffer with received one.
+Called function in exti callback compare known transmit buffer with received one.
 If all bytes matches USER LED switches on.

 Copy paste following snippet in `USER CODE BEGIN 0` section in **main.c** file: